hari-kris/harinath-cv/index.md

 * Overcome extreme class imbalance problem by applying various domain knowledge and machine learning techniques
 * Constant interaction with the customer and stakeholders for review and improvement of the analytics system.
 * Interpreted data from the application and explained to customer how to deduce and take proactive action in realtime
+* Performing Code review, packing and releasing the build in the production machine.

 **Product: Board/Pad Failure Prediction**
 * Compared several web frameworks available for Scala programming language, developed a demo and presented to the team.